 The decision with which partner to start a collaboration is one for the long term.
 That is why you want to make a well-considered choice in collaboration with the most important stakeholders (such as management).
 By involving them in the selection process, you make them aware of the usefulness and necessity of a webshop integration.
 You also show them the impact this has on the organisation.

-The number of partners that you invite for an introduction does not guarantee the quality of your decision.
+The number of partners you invite for an introduction does not guarantee the quality of your decision.
 So do not make it too complicated.
 Keep the selection procedure simple, limit your shortlist and prepare a clear briefing for the partners you invite to the meeting.

 10 questions to help you make a good match

 You want to spend your time as efficiently as possible during the introductory meeting.
 The more information you provide in advance about your wishes and requirements concerning the webshop integration, the better the partner can respond to this.
 And the better the questions you ask, the more answers the introduction will yield.
 You can ask yourself the following ten questions during your selection process.

 1. From which supplier does the “standard” best meet your requirements?